NeveIsa/NeveIsa/README.md

 ### Hi there 👋

+- 🔭 I’m currently working on heuristic optimisation
+- 🌱 I’m currently learning linear algebra
+- 👯 I’m looking to collaborate on web visualisation of linear algebra iinsights
+- 🤔 I’m looking for help with understanding machine learnig
+- 💬 Ask me about computer networks
+- 📫 How to reach me: smpdmohanty@gmail.com | @nevesense - instagram and twitter
+- 😄 Pronouns: He
+- ⚡ Fun fact: If body parts were filesystems, would you rather format or defrag the FAT?

 <!--
 **NeveIsa/neveisa** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.